rdpoor/mulib-support/Collection.md

 collection, stopping after count items have been copied or the collection is full, whichever comes first.
 Returns the number of items copied.

-## Cursor functions
+## References

 A "ref" is a reference to an item in a collection.
-It allows you to access items in the collection without regard as to whether the underlying storage is an array, list, or some other data structure.
+A ref provides a common interface to items in the collection, independent of the underlying storage strategy.

 ### ref_first(c, &ref)